gladiusio/gladius-node/README.md

 # install depdencies for the project with go-dep
 make dependencies
 ```
+This will also configure the Ethereum bindings to work with go-dep.

 ### Build
 To build all binaries for your current os and architecture simply execute `make`.